roytang/blog/content/posts/2018/10/django-blog-application.md

 ---
-title: Django Blog Application
 author: roy
-type: post
-date: 2018-10-28T05:02:37+00:00
-url: /2018/10/django-blog-application/
 categories:
 - Software Development
+date: 2018-10-28 05:02:37
 tags:
 - projects
 - python
 - royondjango
+title: Django Blog Application
+type: post
+url: /2018/10/django-blog-application/
 ---

 Ten years ago this month, I started studying [Django][1] by trying to build my own blog application.
 I found the code lying around while I was going through some backups lately.
 It&#8217;s way out of date, it uses an early version of django.
 I thought of bringing it up to speed, but that didn&#8217;t seem practical.
 Instead, for archival purposes, I cleaned it up a bit and [uploaded the code to a github repo][2].
 (Helpful github immediately warned me that having a very old version of Django was a security risk lol).
 There&#8217;s a lot more information in the README.md of that repo.
 I actually used this as my main blog engine for a while before I decided the maintenance effort wasn&#8217;t worth it and switched to WordPress.